babel/website/website/blog/2018-06-26-on-consuming-and-publishing-es2015+-packages.md

 share_text: "On Consuming (and Publishing) ES2015+ Packages"
 ---

 For those of us that need to support older browsers, we run a compiler like Babel over application code.
-But that's not all of the code that we ship to browsers, there's also the code in our `node_modules`.
+But that's not all of the code that we ship to browsers; there's also the code in our `node_modules`.

 Can we make compiling our dependencies not just possible, but normal?

 <!--truncate-->

 The ability to compile dependencies is an enabling feature request for the whole ecosystem.
-Starting with some of the changes we made in Babel v7, we hope to see it standardized moving forward.
+Starting with some of the changes we made in Babel v7 to make selective dependency compilation possible, we hope to see it standardized moving forward.

 ## Assumptions

-- We will ship to modern browsers that support ES2015+ [natively](https://kangax.github.io/compat-table/es6/) (don't have to support IE) or are able to send multiple kinds of bundles (i.e. [by using `<script type="module">` and `<script nomodule>`](https://philipwalton.com/articles/deploying-es2015-code-in-production-today/)).
+- We ship to modern browsers that support ES2015+ [natively](https://kangax.github.io/compat-table/es6/) (don't have to support IE) or are able to send multiple kinds of bundles (i.e. [by using `<script type="module">` and `<script nomodule>`](https://philipwalton.com/articles/deploying-es2015-code-in-production-today/) or ).
 - Our dependencies actually publish ES2015+ instead of the current baseline of ES5/ES3.
 - The future baseline shouldn't be fixed at ES2015, but is a changing target.